Our Team

 Civic Halls / Local Food

-Nadine Biss is a native Eastporter who, after many years of global wandering, is back in Washington County and excited to be a part of the local food ecosystem at Greenhorns.
+Nadine Biss is a native Eastporter who, after many years of global wandering, is back in Washington county and excited to be a part of the local food ecosystem at Greenhorns.
 She grew up very musically-involved at the Eastport Arts Center and ended up working on community projects and fundraising for the Boston Symphony Orchestra.
 In 2017, she flew across the world for a year of exploration in Australia, which turned into five years between Oz and New Zealand.
-While there, she developed interests in cookery, permaculture, and intentional communities—which she put to use in Christchurch to co-create a warehouse community based on principles of inclusion, resourcefulness and a good bit of scavenging.
-In 2022, she returned to Eastport and, in between travels in Europe and North Africa, she worked remotely managing the Maine Civic Halls Initiative, a project of Greenhorns, Maine Preservation and the Friends of Liberty Hall.
-This research on Washington and Hancock counties' local community infrastructure was published in July 2023 and will be extended to include a statewide map and survey.
-This year, she has plans to cook up a storm at Smithereen’s own commercial kitchen, the Minke, play fiddle music, sew and quilt and go for lots of swims at Nash Lake with family, both human and canine.
+While there, she developed interests in cookery, permaculture and intentional communities—which she put to use in Christchurch to co-create a warehouse community based on principles of inclusion, resourcefulness and a good bit of scavenging.
+In 2022, she returned to Eastport and, in-between travels in Europe and North Africa, she worked remotely managing the Maine Civic Halls Initiative, a project of Greenhorns, Maine Preservation and the Friends of Liberty Hall.
+This research on Washington and Hancock counties’ local community infrastructure was published in July 2023 and will be extended to include a statewide map and survey.
+In 2024, she is busy cooking up a storm at Smithereen’s own commercial kitchen, the Minke, playing fiddle music, sewing and quilting and going for lots of swims at Nash Lake with family, both human and canine.
+Photo by Justin Smulski, tidetopine.com

 Nicole Lavelle